ElDavoo/wa-crypt-tools/README.md

 # WhatsApp Crypt14 Database Decrypter
 Decrypts WhatsApp msgstore.db.crypt14 files.
+**You need the key file in order to decrypt the database.**
+**Is it not our job to tell you how to get the key file.**
-Working with my stable WhatsApp at version 2.21.16.20.
+Working with my stable WhatsApp.

 ###### Usage: